godatadriven/mlops-workshop/exercises/06-containerize-application.md

 # Containerizing the application 🐳

 We've now created an API that uses our model to make predictions.
-However, we are still running it locally, so other cannot benefits from it yet.
+However, we are still running it locally, so others cannot benefits from it yet.

 We need our API to run on a server, so others can use it.
 Let's now containerize our application, so we can easily deploy it to a server.